JackDrogon/LinuxKernelReading/Documentation/gpu/drm-usage-stats.rst

 was previously read, userspace is expected to stay with that larger previous value until a monotonic update is seen.

+- drm-total-cycles-<keystr>: <uint>

+Engine identifier string must be the same as the one specified in the drm-cycles-<keystr> tag and shall contain the total number cycles for the given engine.

+This is a timestamp in GPU unspecified unit that matches the update rate of drm-cycles-<keystr>.
+For drivers that implement this interface, the engine utilization can be calculated entirely on the GPU clock domain, without considering the CPU sleep time between 2 samples.

+A driver may implement either this key or drm-maxfreq-<keystr>, but not both.

 - drm-maxfreq-<keystr>: <uint> [Hz|MHz|KHz]

 Engine identifier string must be the same as the one specified in the